Gajol/IT-Notes/Notes/Tech Blogs/TechQuotes.md

 "If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."
   - [Gerald Weinberg](https://en.wikipedia.org/wiki/Gerald_Weinberg)

+"In real open source, you have the right to control your own destiny." - Linus Torvalds

+  "I don't lack emotion, I just process it differently. "